MetPX/sarracenia/doc/sr_post.7.rst

  of the products and their notices through the exchanging clusters.

 All other headers are reserved for future use.
+Headers which are unknown to a given client should be forwarded without modification.

 EXAMPLE